Writing React With JSFiddle

 HelloMessage component used throughout this chapter.
 By clicking on the "results" tab you can view the React component rendered to the DOM.
 To edit the code just click on "edit with JSFiddle".

 browser.js).
-The "Resources" tab shows that JSFiddle is pulling in the
+As well, the "Resources" tab will show that JSFiddle is pulling in the

 It will be assumed that after reading this chapter that you understand the basic requirements to setup React and Babel via